Handstand Training Library

 Support the Online Training Program

-Help us keep the online training program going.
 Your contribution will support the creation of videos, training programs and online support.
 It will also provide Raquel with the financial support to continue learning and therefore sharing more knowledge with our community.
-Every amount helps.
+Any amount helps.

 You can Venmo or Paypal her directly or join the Paypal subscription in this page.
 We set it up as a monthly plan at $5 per month.
 You can cancel your subscription at any time.
 But we hope seeing that $5 payment at the beginning of the month serves as an additional incentive to train!